Bruce Friedrich

-Bruce Gregory Friedrich (born August 7, 1969) is co-founder and president of The Good Food Institute (GFI), a Y Combinator funded non-profit that promotes plant-based and cell-cultured alternatives to animal products.
+Bruce Gregory Friedrich (born August 7, 1969) is co-founder and president of The Good Food Institute (GFI), a Y Combinator funded non-profit that promotes plant-based and cultivated meat.
 He is also a co-founder of the alternative protein venture capital firm New Crop Capital.
 Friedrich previously worked for PETA and Farm Sanctuary.

 Early life and education

-Friedrich was born in West Lafayette, Indiana on August 7, 1969.
+Friedrich was born in West Lafayette, Indiana, on August 7, 1969.
 In 1987, he graduated from Norman High School in Norman, Oklahoma.
 In 1996, Friedrich graduated Phi Beta Kappa from Grinnell College with a B.A. in English, Economics, and Religion.
 He holds degrees from Johns Hopkins University and the London School of Economics, and received his J.D. degree from Georgetown University Law Center, graduating magna cum laude, Order of the Coif.

 Career

 Friedrich served as Director of Policy for four years at Farm Sanctuary.
 Prior to that, he worked at PETA for 15 years.
 As Head of Public Campaigns, he led many of the organization's highest-profile campaigns, including one from the early 2000s when PETA asked the Green Bay Packers football team to change its name, which had originated from a defunct meat packing plant in the Green Bay area.

-Friedrich worked with senior leaders at Mercy For Animals to launch The Good Food Institute (GFI) with the goal of transforming the food system by promoting price- and taste-competitive alternatives to animal products.
+Friedrich founded The Good Food Institute (GFI) in 2016 with the help of Mercy For Animals, and has since been its president.
+GFI is working to transform the food system by promoting price- and taste-competitive alternatives to animal products.
 In recognition for his work at GFI, Friedrich was named an "American Food Hero" by the Eating Well magazine in 2021.

 Friedrich is a co-founder of New Crop Capital; a venture capital firm for funding the development of alternative proteins.

 Friedrich is a TED fellow.
 In 2019, he gave a TED Talk that has since been viewed more than 2.3 million times and translated into more than 30 languages, in which he argued that plant-based and cultivated meat have the potential to transform the global meat industry, prevent climate change, mitigate pandemic risk, and decrease the prevalence of antibiotic resistant pathogens.

+Friedrich is the author of the 2026 book Meat: How the Next Agricultural Revolution Will Transform Humanity’s Favorite Food—and Our Future.
+The book advocates for a transition to plant-based and cultivated meat, and has received praise from Jane Goodall, Peter Singer, Cass Sunstein, and Nobel laureate Michael Kremer, among others.
+Publishers Weekly included the book as a "Top 10" release in the Science category in a preview of Spring 2026 releases.